shene919/Windows-11-Shortcuts/README.md

 ## Windows key + S:
     – Open Windows Search.
 You can search for files, apps, and search the web here.
 ## Windows key + Shift + S:
-Shift + S – Take a screenshot using the Snipping Tool.
+    – Take a screenshot using the Snipping Tool.
 After pressing the key, you can still choose your preferred capture mode, including free form, rectangle, window, and full-screen (this includes all connected monitors).
 ## Windows key + U:
     – Open the Accessibility Settings page.
 ## Windows key + Ctrl + C: